 Our aromatherapy enhancement is simple, but highly effective.
 You can add the enhancement at any time, even at the last minute.
 You’ll be offered a wide selection of essential oil blends to choose from.
 All our oils are naturally sourced.
 Some of the oils have been blended for a certain effect, or diluted for safety, but each is a natural product of real plants.
 There are no artificial fragrances added.

 You may find that you have too many choices to pick in only a minute or two!
-Talk to your practitioner about the different aromas, their qualities, and what they’re good for.
+Talk to your massage therapist about the different aromas, their qualities, and what they’re good for.
 Also, this blog isn’t a bad start for learning more about what we have to offer.

 Your therapist will begin your session as usual, but will have you lying face down.
 You’ll be prompted to take a deep breath while the therapist holds a small pool of the essential oil under your face.
 This gives you a powerful hit, and instantly helps you relax before your therapist has even begun working.
 In fact, your therapist will be able to go deeper in less time if deep tissue treatment is what you’re after.